Grimnore/businessflow-ai/README.md

 ## What It Does

-BusinessFlow AI reads supplier emails, checks live inventory, evaluates order policy, and places purchase orders automatically — flagging only the orders that genuinely need a human decision.
+BusinessFlow AI reads supplier emails, checks live inventory, evaluates order policy, and places purchase orders automatically: flagging only the orders that genuinely need a human decision.

 A ₹10,000 restock from a verified supplier?
 Handled in under 60 seconds, no interruption.
 A ₹2,50,000 order from a new supplier?
 Flagged to the manager with full context and one-click approval.